noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 11/8/2021 05:00 sleep deprivation torture.
 Dream injection about racket state war.
 Every victim is used by racket states, group that are members of the racket, to create a "war" of power in the black market.

+- 12/8/2021 20:59 like usual **Francesca**, **Aurora** and **Andreu** all the day long are stalking and torturing me.
+Francesca say every moment that I will be assassinated.
+Normally, she says, people commit suicide.

+- 12/8/2021 22:45 **Aurora** doesn't allow me to do some hamradio because she destroy my auditory cortex with this electromagnetic weapon.
+The only think that I want to do is to put her in jail for life.
+Fucking engineer of the human trade network.
+Fuck off.

   ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)